633 W 5th Street #2890

-Here's the thing.
+Here’s the thing.
 It is complicated to prove that you became ill from a particular food substance.
-Perhaps you saved the leftovers and have them as evidence and let's say you even went so far as to have the food tested in a lab that indeed confirmed the presence of bacteria.
-It is effortless for the defense to argue that the food in question bred bacteria due to your negligence and as a result of you leaving the food unrefrigerated so that bacteria could grow.
+Perhaps you saved the leftovers and have them as evidence and let’s say you even went so far as to have the food tested in a lab that indeed confirmed the presence of bacteria.
+It is effortless for the defense to argue that the food in question bred bacteria due to your negligence and that you left the food unrefrigerated so that bacteria could grow.

 If cases like this were heard and ultimately won by plaintiffs that did such an unscrupulous thing – there would be no end to senseless and baseless litigation against food purveyors and restauranteurs.
 You likely are very upset that you became ill as a result of food poisoning.
 I know from personal experience that getting sick from something you ate is beyond aggravating, and if you’re anything like me, you’ve taken this unfortunate experience quite personal.

 You likely have missed work, necessary appointments, and family functions due to being required to stay near a toilet or a puke basket.
 This is no fun.
 More often than not, we just let the bug run its course and get back to our daily lives with that little voice in the back of your mind, saying, “I’ll never eat at that place or that food again – EVER.”
 Also, it’s difficult to discern between food poisoning and the flu.

 So in personal injury cases involving food poisoning, the attorney handling the case and the plaintiff must substantiate evidence and a righteous argument for remedy and compensation.
 Of equal importance is the protection of future patrons or persons who may also become ill due to a restaurant’s negligence and less-than-healthy handling of their food products.